lucleray/tensorflow-lambda/readme.md

 tf.tensor([1, 2, 3, 4]).print()
 ```

+Have a look at these examples :

+- [object-detection](https://github.com/sequencework/object-detection) (deployed with Zeit Now)

 ## Local usage

 When not used in a lambda environment (for example, locally on your computer when you're developing), `tensorflow-lambda` will require `@tensorflow/tfjs-node` instead of deflating a pre-compiled version in `/tmp`.